 We did one more weekend trip a few weeks later but the romance wasn’t the same.
-The pressure of communicating well, wondering what would become of us, how we’d get closer living so far away, etc. fogged the feelings from our initial trip.
+I noticed that the weekend was all about him and maybe it always was and I was always the bystander of the script.
+Mixed with the pressure of communicating well, wondering what would become of us, how we’d get closer living so far away, etc. the feelings were fogged from our initial trip.
 To be honest, it felt like I was in a movie with completely different characters than from before.

-While this was an amazing few weeks of my life, I decided afterward that long distance wasn't my favorite kind of dessert.
+While this was an amazing few weeks of my life in many ways, I decided afterward that long distance wasn't my favorite kind of dessert.
 Or at least, our script was going to go on pause until our dialogue changed and we found a better middle ground.